 - 200 grams (1 cup) coarse bulgur wheat

 - 2 cups grated ripe tomato (or 1 cup concentrated tomato juice and 1 cup water)

 - Freshly grated black pepper

 - 1 tsp salt

-- Heat the olive oil and saute the onion.
+- (For the vegetarian dish: Heat the olive oil and saute the mushrooms.
+Remove to a platter).

 - When the vermicelli start to slightly brown, add the grated onion and mix a couple of times.

 - Add the bulgur wheat and mix for a few seconds, until it is coated with the olive oil.

 - (At this stage you can add the leftover meat or sautéed mushrooms).

 - Dissolve the bouillon in hot water and add it together with the tomato, salt and pepper.
 Mix until it starts boiling.